On-time delivery is one of the most important functions of a good business. How to avoid late shipment is always the top of mind for many merchants.

 Whether you get 10 orders or 100 orders, they will be synced to Google sheet right away, thanks to the webhook’s utilization between Atom8 Automation systems with the Google Sheet.

-Communicating with lots of suppliers with different system formats may cause you the overwhelming and exhaustion, but don’t worry as now you can centralize and manage data under the same Google Sheet page following each supplier’s format.
+Communicating with lots of suppliers with different system formats may cause you overwhelming and exhaustion, but don’t worry.
+Now you can centralize and manage data under the same Google Sheet page following each supplier’s format.

 Now, you can have up to 3 hours per day saved to concentrate on what’s the most important for you.
 In the meantime, the suppliers can receive the updated information on time to deliver the packages.
 The late shipment will no longer bog you down.

-For now, even when the suppliers’ stock reaches low level, you can immediately have the Automation system auto adjust the products’ status to Preorder and their status.
+With this function, when the stock reaches a low level, the system will auto adjust the products’ status to “Preorder”.

 Last but not least, you are serving your customers, so their satisfaction must be your highest priority.
-It means for everything that you do, your customers must be the ones who should get notified about their orders’ status.
+It means that your customers should always be informed of their orders’ status.
 Don’t forget to send auto-notifications to them after 2 or 5 days since the suppliers start to fulfill.
 By doing so, you are showing that you really care about them.

 Add on, how to segment customers for a more successful marketing plan is also what most dropshippers pay attention to.
 Why don’t you let the Automation tool handle this activity?
 Then done!
 You just need to move to the next steps and earn more from returning customers.